mu373/documentation/docs/computation/hpc/intro/jupyter.md

 Copy and paste the token from the URL and click "Log in."

 Voila, you're ready to go!
+If you want to access Jupyter notebooks from VS Code, not from browser, follow the [tutorial here](/docs/computation/hpc/intro/vscode-jupyter).